Justification of Red List Category

 This species has an extremely large range, and hence does not approach the thresholds for Vulnerable under the range size criterion (Extent of Occurrence <20,000 km2 combined with a declining or fluctuating range size, habitat extent/quality, or population size and a small number of locations or severe fragmentation).
 Despite the fact that the population trend appears to be decreasing, the decline is not believed to be sufficiently rapid to approach the thresholds for Vulnerable under the population trend criterion (>30% decline over ten years or three generations).
 The population size is very large, and hence does not approach the thresholds for Vulnerable under the population size criterion (<10,000 mature individuals with a continuing decline estimated to be >10% in ten years or three generations, or with a specified population structure).
 For these reasons the species is evaluated as Least Concern.

-Despite this species tolerance of degraded and man-made habitats declines have been reported in Panama and Costa Rica owing to hunting pressure, human interference and habitat loss (del Hoyo et al. 2002).
+The species is undergoing a moderate decline (Partners in Flight 2019).
+Despite its tolerance of degraded and man-made habitats, it is affected by hunting pressure, human interference and habitat loss (del Hoyo et al. 2002).

 Text account compilers